arbor-sim/arbor/doc/python/single_cell_model.rst

    .. attribute:: variable

-      Name of the variable being recorded
+      Name of the variable being recorded.
+Currently only 'voltage'.

    .. attribute:: loc